Cedware/bountui/README.md

 ## 🔒 Authentication

-Currently, Bounty has been tested with **OIDC authentication**.
+Currently, bountui has been tested with **OIDC authentication**.
 Other methods may work but are not guaranteed.
 Methods that require interaction with the terminal (e.g., password prompts) will **not** work.

 ### Authentication Compatibility Table